-- 2.12 The school meets the standard. - 2.13 Pupils are appropriately supervised through the effective deployment of staff.
+- 2.12 The school meets the standard. - 2.13 Pupils are appropriately supervised through the effective deployment of staff, including in the EYFS.
 Current arrangements indicate that the school is likely to continue to meet the standard when the pupil roll is increased.